cncf/devstats.archive/README.md

 # Goal

-We want to create various metrics visualization toolset for Kubernetes community.
+We want to create various metrics visualization toolset for the Kubernetes community.
+Everything is open source so that it can be used by other CNCF and non-CNCF open source projects.
+The work is building on the [Velodrome](https://github.com/kubernetes/test-infra/tree/master/velodrome) tool primarily by [apelisse](https://github.com/apelisse).

-It already has some metrics visualization: `kubernetes/test-infra` `velodrome`.

-This project aims to add new metrics for existing Grafana dashboards.
+This project aims to add new metrics for the existing Grafana dashboards.
 We want to support all kind of metrics, including historical ones.
 Please see [requested metrics](https://docs.google.com/document/d/1ShHr3cNCTXhtm0tKJrqI1wG_QJ2ahZBsQ7UDllfc2Dc/edit) to see what kind of metrics are needed.

-Many of them cannot be computed currently and current MySQL database has not enough data.
+Many of them cannot be computed based on the data sources currently used.

 Current Velodrome implementation uses GitHub API to get its data.
 This has some limitations:
 - It is not able to get repo, PR state at any given point of history
-- It is limited by GitHub API points usage.
+- It is limited by GitHub API token rate limits.

 # GitHub Archives

-My approach is to use GitHub archives instead.
+Our approach is to use GitHub archives instead.
 Possible alternatives are:

 1) BigQuery: